-First step: During 1815, immobilized enzymes were used empirically in industrial processes, such as the production of acetic acid and wastewater treatment.
+- First stage: During 1815, immobilized enzymes were used empirically in industrial processes, such as the production of acetic acid and wastewater treatment.

-Second step: During the 1960s, a single enzyme immobilization system was introduced.
+- Second stage: During the 1960s, a single enzyme immobilization system was introduced.
 Then this system used in the production of L-amino acids, isomerization of glucose etc.

-Third step: During 1970-1995, multiple enzyme immobilization methods including co-factor regeneration and cell immobilization were introduced.
+- Third stage: During 1970-1995, multiple enzyme immobilization methods, including co-factor regeneration and cell immobilization, were introduced.

 Components of Enzyme Immobilization